 Top of the pageCheck Your Symptoms

-The overuse of alcohol or other drugs is called a substance use problem.
-One of the signs of a substance use problem is that you keep using alcohol or drugs even though you know it's causing problems in your life.
+The overuse of alcohol and other drugs is called a substance use problem.
+One of the signs of a substance use problem is that you keep using alcohol and other drugs even though you know it's causing problems in your life.
 Another sign is that you have a strong need or craving to drink or use drugs.

-Using alcohol or drugs can affect your health, work, school, and relationships.
+Using alcohol and other drugs can affect your health, work, school, and relationships.
 It can change how well you make decisions, how well you think, and how quickly you can react.
 And it can make it hard for you to control your actions.
-In young people, using alcohol or drugs can affect their general health, physical growth, and emotional and social development.
+In young people, using alcohol and other drugs can affect their general health, physical growth, and emotional and social development.